The Ultimate U.S. Food Bucket List

 Recommended by: Brittany from life of brit

-Made from fresh pasteurized milk that’s undergoing the cheese making process, cheese curds are clots that form when whey (liquid) begins to separate from heated milk.
-The solid that’s left from this heated separation process is collected, compressed to release more liquid, seasoned, and broken up into the cheese curds we know and love today.
+Made from fresh pasteurized milk that’s in the earliest stages of the cheese-making process, cheese curds are clots that form when whey (liquid) begins to separate from heated milk.
+The solid that’s left from this heated separation process is collected, compressed to release more liquid, seasoned, and broken up into the cheese curds we know and love.

 Royal Red Shrimp